“Using Wet Weiss Method for Espresso Preparation: A Guide for Baristas”

 Particle size diameter of wet and dry-tamped pucks.
 The surface area and volume basis measurements were significantly different (T-test, p<0.05)

 Since this test is only based on photos of the same sample of coffee, it can only confirm the difference between these two samples — it would take a lot more analysis to extend this to wet and dry-tamped coffee in general.
-It does, however, contradict the idea that the dry puck is retaining more fines, as the images initially demonstrated.
+It does, but, contradict the idea that the dry puck is retaining more fines, as the images initially shown.

-The texture difference we noticed could basically be an artefact, an apparent difference caused by the way the coffee was cut — or it could be something else completely.
+The texture difference we noticed could literally be an artefact, an apparent difference caused by the way the coffee was cut — or it could be something else entirely.
 When we cut open the pucks, we did notice that the particles in the dry-tamped puck were stuck together much more strongly than in the wet-tamped puck.
-Nevertheless, there’s no way to be sure if this relates to differences in the structures formed during tamping, or due to the unextracted material left behind.
+But, there’s no way to be sure if this relates to differences in the structures formed during tamping, or due to the unextracted material left behind.

 Barriers to Flow